emirkucukosman/pokemon-app/README.md

 # Pokemon App

-A simple app where you can browse a list of Pokemon's and view the image of Pokemon's
+A simple app where you can browse a list of Pokemon's and view their images
 <br />
 Pokemon's data is retrieved from [PokeAPI](https://pokeapi.co/)

-## Technologies used
+## Tech stack
 - React
 - Redux
 - RTK Query